Conformal covariance and the split property: Normality of the product vacuum state

 Note that Proposition \ref{prop:dec1} gives some bounds on the norms of $C_r$ and $D_r$, and so actually with the constant $q>0$ defined there, in the discussed region we have

 Unfortunately, though this estimate is nicely uniform in $\theta$, it ``blows up'' at $r\to 0$ and hence in itself it does not show that $\phi_r$ converges to $\phi_0$ in norm as $r\to 0$.

 However, so far we have only used our first decomposition of $r^{L_0}$.
 We shall now exploit the second one derived in Section 4.
-Consider a radius ${r_0}\in(0,1)$ such that the decomposition in Proposition \ref{prop:dec2} holds; that is, we have two bounded elements $C\in \a(I_c)$ and $D\in \a(I_d)$ and $g\neq {\rm id}$ a M\"obius transformation such that $r_0^{L_0} = CD U(g)$ (recall that this is valid in the proper sense, namely one can fix the phase of $U(g)$ for $g \in \mob$ unambiguously).
+Let us now consider the decomposition given by Proposition \ref{prop:dec2} for a certain (fixed) $r_0 \in (0,1)$; that is, we have two bounded elements $C\in \a(I_c)$ and $D\in \a(I_d)$ and $g\neq {\rm id}$ a M\"obius transformation such that $r_0^{L_0} = CD U(g)$ (recall that this is valid in the proper sense, namely one can fix the phase of $U(g)$ for $g \in \mob$ unambiguously).
 Then, repeating the steps we did before with our previous decomposition and setting instead of \eqref{eq:phistep1}, this time we get

 whenever the disjointness condition